 This was a snail’s pace examination of depressing shit.
-Depressing and dark, but also be boring between the few moments that piqued my interest.
+Depressing and dark, but also boring between the few moments that piqued my interest.
 An interesting direction to take a book, but it did not work for me.
-Even the weather was constantly rainy and grey and winter-y, and there didn’t seem to be a single character that wore clothing in a colour, any colour.
+Even the weather was constantly rainy and grey and wintery, and there didn’t seem to be a single character that wore clothing in a colour, any colour.
 The whole plot was wrapped in details that created a non-stop ride of bleakness and dismal slowness.

 What I want out of a female protagonist is to feel a connection, a sense of “YAS QUEEN!” as she gets things done and solves shit.
 I didn’t get any of that here.

-Bottom Line: Don’t let the bookish appearance fool you – this isn’t for everyone.
+Bottom line: Don’t let the bookish appearance fool you – this isn’t for everyone.
 If you’re looking for a cozy bibliophile mystery, look elsewhere.
-But if you like a more contemporary novel that takes it’s time with sadness, pick it up.
+But if you like a more contemporary novel that takes its time with sadness, pick it up.

-When a bookshop patron commits suicide, his favorite store clerk must unravel the puzzle he left behind.
+When a bookshop patron commits suicide, his favourite store clerk must unravel the puzzle he left behind.
 Lydia Smith lives her life hiding in plain sight.
 A clerk at the Bright Ideas bookstore, she keeps a meticulously crafted existence among her beloved books, eccentric colleagues, and the BookFrogs—the lost and lonely regulars who spend every day marauding the store’s overwhelmed shelves.

 But when Joey Molina, a young, beguiling BookFrog, kills himself in the bookstore’s upper room, Lydia’s life comes unglued.
-Always Joey’s favorite bookseller, Lydia has been bequeathed his meager worldly possessions.
-Trinkets and books; the detritus of a lonely, uncared for man.
+Always Joey’s favourite bookseller, Lydia has been bequeathed his meager worldly possessions.
+Trinkets and books; the detritus of a lonely, uncared-for man.
 But when Lydia flips through his books she finds them defaced in ways both disturbing and inexplicable.
 They reveal the psyche of a young man on the verge of an emotional reckoning.
 And they seem to contain a hidden message.
 What did Joey know?
 And what does it have to do with Lydia?

-As Lydia untangles the mystery of Joey’s suicide, she unearths a long buried memory from her own violent childhood.
+As Lydia untangles the mystery of Joey’s suicide, she unearths a long-buried memory from her own violent childhood.
 Details from that one bloody night begin to circle back.
 Her distant father returns to the fold, along with an obsessive local cop, and the Hammerman, a murderer who came into Lydia’s life long ago and, as she soon discovers, never completely left.